DataDog/integrations-core/zk/tests/README.md

             -sha256 \
             -days 365
 ```

-This generates a private.key and cert.pem file for the client.
-Again, you will be prompted to input server name, organizational
-unit, organization, locality, state, and country code, but you only need to input the server name.
-Enter localhost for
-the server name.
+This generates a `private.key` and `cert.pem` file for the client.
+While you are prompted to input the server name, organizational unit, organization, locality, state, and country code, you only need to input the server name.
+Enter `localhost` for the server name.

 ## Import client cert into server `truststore`